Bridgepointe Shopping Center: Redevelopment

 Sand Hill Properties of San Mateo bought the mall in 1995 and announced plans to begin renovation.
 By this point, the only remaining tenants were the ice skating rink, theater, Montgomery Ward, and an arcade called Tilt!
 Sand Hill announced plans to tear the mall down in favor of a power center, which filed a lawsuit against Sand Hill for breach of contract.
 San Mateo city council approved a plan in September 1996 for developers to demolish the entire structure except for the ice skating rink.
 In its place would come an outdoor shopping center anchored by Target.
 This would open by late 1997.

-After being rebuilt, it was renamed to Bridgepointe Shopping Center.
-Other major tenants have included The Home Depot, Toys R Us (now Hobby Lobby), Staples (now Ross Dress For Less), Petco, Bed Bath & Beyond (now closed since 2021), Marshalls, Cost Plus World Market, and Sports Authority (now Total Wine & More).
+After being rebuilt, it was renamed as Bridgepointe Shopping Center.
+Other major tenants have included The Home Depot, Toys R Us (now Hobby Lobby), Staples (now Ross Dress For Less), Petco, Bed Bath & Beyond (closed since 2021), Marshalls, Cost Plus World Market, and Sports Authority (now Total Wine & More).
 Overall, the center experienced few changes until the ice rink was closed in 2013.
 Bridgepointe Shopping Center is owned and managed by CBRE Group.
 It consists of over 572000 sqft of retail space.
 Target and Home Depot remain among the major tenants.